 3.3 Effect of chemical insecticides in combination with suitable wetting agents on 3rd instar nymphs of mango mealybug in the laboratory

 The data regarding the percent mortality of third instar nymphs of mango mealybug at different hours after spray are given in Table 3.
-Table 3 indicates that treatment T8 resulted in the highest nymphal mortality after 48 hours of application, while treatment T5 experienced the highest mortality at 87.33% after 12 hours.
+The data indicates that treatment T8 resulted in the highest nymphal mortality after 48 hours of application, while treatment T5 experienced the highest mortality (87.33%) at 12 hours.
 T8 showed statistically similar results to T2 and T5 but differed significantly from T9, which had the lowest number of nymphal mortalities.
 After 24 and 36 hours of treatment application, T5 controlled the highest number of third instar nymphs, whereas T9 yielded the lowest numbers, with only 41.33 and 45.00 after 24 and 36 hours of insecticidal application, respectively.
 According to Agricola et al. (1989), chlorpyriphos and methomyl manifested good control against the Comstock mealy bug, Pseudococcus comstocki (Kuwana), in both laboratory and field conditions.

 Table 3.
 Mortality rate of third instar nymphs of the mealybug at different hours of insecticide application at different combinations